AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-msm.md

 ---
 # Reuse Content Fragments using MSM {#reuse-content-fragments-using-msm}

-The Live Copy functionality of Multi Site Manager (MSM) enables you to use the same content in multiple locations, while synchronizing with the source content.
+Multi Site Manager (MSM), and the Live Copy functionality, enables you to use the same content in multiple locations, while synchronizing with the source content.

 * With MSM Live Copies you can:
   * Create content once and then